Lead poisoning risk.

 - Stained glass

-- Uses traditional, folk or ethnic remedies or cosmetics.
-Examples: Greta, Ghasard, Ba-baw-san, Sindoor and Kohl.
+- Use traditional, folk or ethnic remedies or cosmetics like:

-- Children who have parents with concerns or request testing.
+- Have parents with concerns or who request testing.

 Content from Department of Health's Clinical Algorithm for Targeted Childhood Lead Testing and Expert Panel Childhood Lead Screening Guidelines.